Achuan-2/Splicing-Sites-Predicter/report/SVM.md

 ### Window=[-3, 10]

-Although it can be seen from the above weblogo that the information entropy after the fifth site upstream  from GT is very small,I  still hope that SVM can find the hidden information, so I try selecting the  a window of 13 base positions where 3 consecutive bases are upstream from the exon/intron  boundary and 10 consecutive bases are downstream to theexon/intron boundary.
+Although it can be seen from the above weblogo that the information entropy after the fifth site upstream  from GT is very small,I still hope that SVM can find the hidden information, so I try selecting a window of 13 base positions where 3 consecutive bases are upstream from the exon/intron  boundary and 10 consecutive bases are downstream to theexon/intron boundary.

-A total of 283712 pseudo signals  are  extracted, which have little effect after de duplication, so 1 / 10 = 28371 samples are randomly extracted.
+A total of 283712 pseudo signals  are  extracted, which have little effect after duplication, so 1 / 10 = 28371 samples are randomly extracted.

 <center>Table 3.
 The Paramters of Different Kernels for Sample Length = 13</center>